1. Who we are and what we do

 3.2 Unless you have requested otherwise, your data will be used and processed for a full range of alumni/stakeholder engagement activities and programmes involving both academic and administrative departments at the university.

-3.3 These include the following communications and marketing activity, which may be sent by mail, email, telephone and social media:
+3.3 These include the following communications and marketing activities, which may be sent by mail, email, telephone and social media:

 - sending of university publications